Huang Yuanyong: Journalism

 Huang was most active before and after the Xinhai Revolution (辛亥革命).
-That period was a dark age for cultural development in China, with the interference from the past and the present, China and the West.
+That period was a dark age for cultural development in China, with interference from the past and the present, China and the West.
 Huang showed his concern and worries in that period through his writings.
-Strictly speaking, there was nobody who would write so many articles as Huang did at that time.
+Strictly speaking, there was nobody who would write as many articles as Huang did at that time.

 Huang emphasized that a journalist should be equipped with four important abilities: